dlops-io/mega-pipeline/README.md

 * 🇮🇳Task D [translate_text](https://github.com/dlops-io/mega-pipeline/tree/main/translate_text):
 * 🔊Task E [synthesis_audio](https://github.com/dlops-io/mega-pipeline/tree/main/synthesis_audio):

-Each team will create a Docker containers to execute all the tasks.
+Same teams as in T5 will create a Docker containers to execute all the tasks.
 Each team will use a unique group-number to track the overall progress.
-The overall progress of this mega pipeline can be viewed [here](https://ac215-mega-pipeline.dlops.io/)
+The overall progress of this mega pipeline can be viewed [here](https://ac215-mega-pipeline.dlops.io/).

 ## Create a local secrets folder and add the GCP Credentials File: